I can’t imagine how much it must suck to assume that every bicycle ride is a competition.

 Joy spreads through the family as they register the arrival of Christmas dinner.
 Granddad’s face lighting up as he realises he’ll be able to use the cast iron fondue set he received this Christmas to toast the young husky that’s warming across his lap.
 And what’s this?
 Oh joy!
 A baby narwhal marinated in punch!
 The narwhal aware of his own fate calls to his family.
-Mum and son’s eyes glow as the pair salivate with the anticipation of a fresh kill.
+Mum and son’s eyes glow as the pair salivate at the anticipation of a fresh kill.

 The family glare at the singing feast parading before them, placating palates with a meagre and foul appetiser.
 Eurgh!
 What is this? dad thinks, looking to his daughter as if his six year old might have the answer, and the family head outside to fire up barbecue.

 With regular commuting in the UK comes a panoply of poor weather that can dash the hopes of those of us who dread public transport.
 However, as Sir Ranulph Fiennes once said: ‘There is no such thing as bad weather, only bad clothing.’
 And with that I’d like to take this opportunity to tell you about the mainstay of my daily cycle commute: the BigxTop Daysack.

 Fair weather bike twats everywhere have gone apeshit over The Invisible Bike Helmet; a response to a clunky impediment that’s apparently preventing people from hopping on their bicycles en masse – the helmet.